In this article

 Animated gifs won’t work in all email clients, mainly Outlook 2007+.
-An easy workaround for email client support is to make sure your opening frame is a static image.
-Send some test emails to see how the animation renders!
+A workaround for Outlook is to make sure your opening frame is a static image.
+Send some test emails to see how the animation renders.

-You can create an animated .gif from images or a video.
-If you have Photoshop, creating one is pretty simple.
-If not, you might try one of these free online tools.
+Create an animated .gif from images or a video.
+If you don’t have Photoshop, you might try one of these free online tools.

-Since animated gifs are created from combining frames into one file you will need to make the gif the exact size for the image area in your WordFly Template.
-If you need to resize it to a larger or smaller size for your Template's image area first do the edits in one of the tools suggested above in order to retain the full animation.
-You won't be able to edit the size and retain the animation if you resize the image in your WordFly Template since WordFly does not have access to all the frames in the gif file.
-Once you have the correct size you can follow the remaining steps in this post to add the gif to your email design!
+Since animated gifs are created from combining frames into one file you will need to make the gif the exact size for the image area in your Modern Editor design.
+If you need to resize it to a different size, first do the edits in one of the suggested tools to retain the animation.
+You won't be able to edit the size and retain the animation if you resize the image in Modern Editor since WordFly does not have access to all the frames in the gif file.
+Once you have the correct size you can follow the remaining steps in this article to add the gif to your email design.

-Animated gifs are added to your email just like any other image file.
-There is no file size limit.
+Animated gifs are added to your design like any other image file.

-2. Click on an image block in your email.
+1. Click on an image block from the right panel

-3. Browse to your animated gif in the media library or paste in the URL for your animated gif in the “src” field.
+2. Click Browse to select your animated gif in the Media library or paste in the URL for your animated gif in the “src” field.